Introducing West Texas Avian Research, Inc.

 · to broaden the scope of our research efforts to include other projects that will increase our knowledge of the unique and special birds of West Texas:

-· To broaden the scope of our education efforts and thus promote understanding of West Texas bird species.
+· To broaden the scope of our education efforts and thus promote understanding and conservation of West Texas bird species.